Developing and Encouraging Diverse Human Resources

 Enhanced Leaning Support Tools

 To give consistent sales services from home appliances to home interiors and renovations, YAMADA DENKI has been rolling out its own learning site, called My Learning, to employees on product knowledge and sales techniques.
-Videos with an emphasis on demonstration and role-playing are also shared using QR codes so that employees can learn independently in their own time.
+We also share videos with an emphasis on demonstration and roleplaying so that employees can learn independently as needed.
 The company is also working to create a more fulfilling educational environment by enhancing content that focuses on social and environmental issues such as human rights and anti-corruption.

 A screenshot of the My Learning site